OmneBonum/dsu/_posts/2021-12-04-Holding-My-Breath.md

 Just a direct link, as direct as possible, cut out all the messiness and uncertainty in the middle.

-Direct Legislation, I realized, was what I had happened upon, although I am hardly the first one.
+Direct Legislation, I realized, was what I had happened upon (although, admittedly,  I am hardly the first to do so).

 But I soon realized that Direct Legislation needed something.
 The idea of the 'unwashed masses' dictating public policy on a whim fills many people with trepidation.
 I'm one of them.

+How can we be assured that when people obtain the power of direct legislation, they will use it wisely?
+Our representatives were supposed to be the 'wise' ones, but the current system has clearly failed in that regard.
+And if we cannot sway the American people to embrace a single ideology, if we can't motivate them to become responsible civic actors, what defense is there against mobocracy?

 So, I began to think of Direct Legislation as a right.
-With any right comes a responsibility.
-How can we be assured that when people obtain the power of direct legislation, they will use it wisely?
-Our representatives were supposed to be the 'wise' ones, but that system has clearly failed in that regard.
-And if we can't sway the American people to embrace a single ideology, if we can't motivate them to become responsible civic actors, what defense is there against mobocracy?

-The answer is that with any right comes a responsibility.
+And, as with any right, there comes attached to it a responsibility.
 Since there can't be a litmus test of how well-informed you are before you vote on a bill, there had better be some other way to at least encourage careful thinking when it comes to enacting the law of the land.
 As it turns out, there is.
-It naturally takes the form of a Meritocratic System of Delegation.
+It naturally takes the form of a Merit-Based System of Delegation.
 Yes, it is a mouthful, and there's no point trying to explain it all here, when that is what this website is for!
-But it is the missing piece, the other side of the coin, that makes Direct Legislation an integrated whole.
+But it is the missing piece, the other side of the coin, that which makes Direct Legislation an integrated whole.
 It meets the minimum requirement of keeping every empowered voter connected to the legislative body of which they are a part, without putting any unwarranted, or ideologically driven, demands on the individual.

-And there we have, in brief, Democracy Straight-Up: Direct Legislation combined with a Meritocratic System of Delegation.
+And there we have, in brief, Democracy Straight-Up: Direct Legislation combined with a Merit-Based System of Delegation.
 Hit the Explore button up above, and start learning more, if you like.
+Or not.
+It's a free country.

+And it is about to get a lot freer.